-Comm. .
-Para.
-Comment Comment Explanation Language Country no. no. type · 1 logistic containers, considering specially the impacts of the ISPM implementation in international trade.
-Even minimum requirements of accreditation and audit. by NPPO will be very difficult to implement, for that reason we believe that this ISPM, as it is being developed, would be very difficult to implement.
-An estimation of the actual pest risk posed by the international movement of sea containers, should be available in order to justify further development of this standard, because NPPO should not spend resources to implement an ISPM without knowing the actual phytosanitary risk 2) We consider this ISPM would have impacts difficult to estimate at this stage on the activities of NPPOs and other authorities as well as on International trade 3) The outcomes of the survey, currently being developed could be an input to decide to continue the development of this standard and also to identify where to focus the content of the ISPM locus the content of the ISFIN 4) Nevertheless we are not sure if the outcomes of such a voluntary survey will provide the required information that justifies the efforts needed to implement such a ISPM, but at least the ISPM should not be developed until the results of the survey approved by CPM 8 the survey approved by Crivio 5) Moreover it would be important to know how the application of the Code of Practice for Packing of Cargo Transport Units by the industry would address IPPC concerns regarding the criteria for clean containers 6) Although this standard will be used by industry and NPPOs, and should be clear for readers from industry, terms with specific meaning under IPPC should not be used with another meaning.
+Comment Comment Explanation Language Country no. no. type logistic containers, considering specially the impacts of the ISPM implementation in international trade. • Even minimum requirements of accreditation and audit. by NPPO will be very difficult to implement, for that reason we believe that this ISPM, as it is being developed, would be very difficult to implement. • An estimation of the actual pest risk posed by the international movement of sea containers, should be available in order to justify further development of this standard, because NPPO should not spend resources to implement an ISPM without knowing the actual phytosanitary risk 2) We consider this ISPM would have impacts difficult to estimate at this stage on the activities of NPPOs and other authorities as well as on International trade 3) The outcomes of the survey, currently being developed could be an input to decide to continue the development of this standard and also to identify where to focus the content of the ISPM 4) Nevertheless we are not sure if the outcomes of such a voluntary survey will provide the required information that justifies the efforts needed to implement such a ISPM, but at least the ISPM should not be developed until the results of the survey approved by CPM 8 5) Moreover it would be important to know how the application of the Code of Practice for Packing of Cargo Transport Units by the industry would address IPPC concerns regarding the criteria for clean containers 6) Although this standard will be used by industry and NPPOs, and should be clear for readers from industry, terms with specific meaning under IPPC should not be used with another meaning.
 For instance the term contamination which is relevant to this standard 7) Finally, we request the SC and steward to present a report of the outcome of this preliminary member consultation to CPM 9, before further develop this ISPM through the standard setting process 11.
-G Substantive There are several issues as outlined that should be considered in the further development of this standard 9 Suriname, countries such as those in the Caribbean. bonsidered in the ruthler development of this standard Trinidad and Tobago, i obago,
+G Substantive 1.
+It is an importand standard but there are questions as to whether it is a standard that can be properly implemented in small developing countries such as those in the Caribbean.
+There are several issues as outlined that should be considered in the further development of this standard English Suriname, Trinidad and Tobago,